-We report on the economic, environmental and social dimensions of our products and services, operations and community activities annually in Manulife's Sustainability Report and Public Accountability Statement.
-The report provides information on our environmental, social and governance priorities and performance.
-You can download a copy of the report from the sustainability section of our website: www.manulife.com/sustainability.
-You can read more about the board's oversight of ESG on page 31.
+We report on the economic, environmental and social dimensions of our products and services, operations and community activities in our annual Sustainability Report and Public Accountability Statement.
+The report provides information about our environmental, social and governance priorities and performance - including our approach to climate change.
+You can download a copy of the report from the sustainability section of our website at manulife.com/sustainability.

 Guided by our corporate values, we have taken a forward-thinking approach to our sustainability agenda; an approach that drives action in the best interests of our various stakeholders.
-To ensure our sustainability efforts make an impact beyond our business, we actively engage with various international recognized initiatives and frameworks to help drive progress across industries and geographies.
+To ensure our sustainability efforts make an impact beyond our business, we actively engage with recognized international initiatives and frameworks to help drive progress across industries and geographies.

-Since 2017, Manulife has been a supporter of the Financial Stability Board's Task Force on Climaterelated Financial Disclosures (TCFD) recommendations.
-In alignment with the TCFD recommendations, our 2020 Management's Discussion and Analysis includes disclosures related to our climate risk governance, risk management, strategy, and metrics, in the Strategic Risk section, under Environmental, Social, Governance Risk.
+Since 2017, Manulife has been a supporter of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
+In alignment with the TCFD recommendations, our 2021 Management's Discussion and Analysis includes disclosures related to our climate risk governance, risk management, strategy, and metrics, in the Strategic Risk section, under Environmental, Social and Governance Risks.